-Meanwhile, let's introduce another piece of gear on the panel that will crosscheck the SUNOL passage.
+Meanwhile, let's introduce another piece of gear on the panel that will cross- VOR2 OBS ⇒ 229 check the SUNOL passage.
 Some VOR stations have a distance capability, called DME (Distance Measuring Equipment).
-For example, San Jose does (remember it's a VOR-DME station), as does Oakland (VORTAC also means it has DME capabilities).
-It turns out Manteca does as well.
+For example, San Jose does (remember it's a VOR-DME station), as do Oakland and Manteca (VORTACs have DME capabilities).